BEDFORD, MASS.--(BUSINESS WIRE)--

 ABOUT FRACTAL ANTENNA SYSTEMS, INC.

 Fractal Antenna Systems, Inc. (www.fractenna.com) supplies products and solutions for the world's most demanding wireless, electromagnetic, and electronic applications.
-Backed by over six dozen U.S., and international patents, plus patents pending, FRACTAL is the recognized pioneer in fractal and electromagnetic technology, with extensive research and field experience over 25 years in business.
+Backed by over seven dozen U.S. patents and patents pending, FRACTAL is the recognized pioneer in fractal technology, with extensive research and field experience with 25 years in business.
 The company is a privately held and headquartered in Bedford, Massachusetts, USA.

 Copyright Business Wire 2019